EPCCed/eidf-docs/docs/services/s3/index.md

     If you are a project lead, then you will see all the access keys, for all S3 accounts, for your project.

-The EIDF S3 Service [Tutorial](./tutorial.md) is a hands-on introduction to S3 and the EIDF S3 Service.
+[Getting started with S3 and the EIDF S3 Service](./getting-started.md) is a hands-on introduction to S3 and the EIDF S3 Service.

 [Using the EIDF S3 Browser](./s3browser.md) is a guide to using the [EIDF S3 Browser](https://portal.eidf.ac.uk/project/s3browser/) which is part of the [EIDF S3 Service](./index.md) and offers a web-based user interface within the EIDF Portal for creating and managing buckets and uploading, downloading and deleting files.